TRIGGER WARNING: Please note that this piece includes language and themes of domestic, child abuse and sexual violence that some may find triggering.

 Children’s Commissioner calls for more support

-In a pre-legislative scrutiny of the draft Victims Bill this week before the Committee of Justice, Children’s Commissioner for England, Dame Rachel De Souza, called for the Victims Bill to treat children’s experiences as separate from adults.
+In a pre-legislative scrutiny of the draft Victims Bill, Children’s Commissioner for England, Dame Rachel De Souza, called for the Victims Bill to treat children’s experiences as separate from adults.
 De Souza raised concern that the draft legislation refers to children ‘inconsistently’.

 Children’s Commissioner for England, Dame Rachel De Souza, giving evidence at the pre-legislative scrutiny of the draft Victims Bill during the Justice Committee meeting on 14 June 2022.